eddyerburgh/blog/_posts/2016-10-30-run-a-node-script-with-windows-task-scheduler.md

 We're going to use git bash shell to run the command that runs our script.
 (Because who wants to work with CMD.EXE?)

-If you don't have git bash installed already, you can <a href="https://git-scm.com/downloads">download it here</a>.
+If you don't have git bash installed already, you can <a rel="noopener" href="https://git-scm.com/downloads">download it here</a>.

 Got it installed?
 Great.
 Now we need to open up Windows Task Scheduler.